Badminton player in action

 Badminton: The National Religion

-Led by icons like Lee Chong Wei, badminton is practiced by millions of people.
-Every town, even the most remote, has its covered courts (Badminton Halls).
+Inspired by icons such as Lee Chong Wei, badminton is played by millions.
+Every town, even the most remote, has its own indoor courts (Badminton Halls).

 It is the social sport par excellence.
-For an expatriate, joining a badminton club is the best way to make local friends and network.
+For an expat, joining a badminton club is the best way to make local friends and to network.

-Court rental costs between 20 and 50 RM per hour.
-It is one of the most affordable sports regarding the cost of living in Malaysia.
+Renting a court costs between 20 and 50 RM per hour.
+It is one of the most affordable sports when it comes to the cost of living in Malaysia.

-Beyond the intense cardio exercise, badminton in Malaysia is a cultural phenomenon.
+Beyond the intense cardio workout, badminton in Malaysia is a cultural phenomenon.
 Matches often end with dinner at a local Mamak, strengthening community bonds.
-For more advice on local habits, check out our cultural guide.
+For more tips on local customs, see our cultural guide.

 • Improves reflexes and coordination